maciej-zieniewicz/predict_cereal_ml/README.md

 ## Main objectives:
 1. We are predicting the impact of breakfast cereal features on the classification of chosen shelf in shop.
-2. We are oredicting the impact of breakfast cereal features on the consumers' rating of chosen cereal.
+2. We are predicting the impact of breakfast cereal features on the consumers' rating of chosen cereal.